jennguyen1/nhuyhoa/_source/2015-12-17-SQL-Basics.Rmd

 SQL (Structured Query Language) is a database language designed to extract and manipulate data from databases.

+Other languages generally have functionality to interface with databases using SQL.

 # Basic Statement
 The basic SQL statement is pretty simple.